 Assuming that the trademark passes this crucial phase, the next step will be for GM to file a Statement of Use with the USPTO, a document that outlines how it will use the trademark in a real-world product or service.
 GM can also file extensions (a maximum of five each lasting six months) to file the document if it can not demonstrate a real-world product with the Granite name.
 A trademark can not be registered without filing a Statement of Use document.

-Now, check out our predictions surrounding what GM could be planning for the GMC Granite name.
+Now that you know the details, check out our predictions surrounding what GM could be planning for the GMC Granite name.